 Why Travel Insurance Is Necessary

-I think World Nomads is the Best Travel Insurance for Digital Nomads, but be it via Worldwide Nomads or via another reputable travel insurance provider, it’s important to cover your ass and have some kind of insurance in place.
+I think World Nomads is the best travel insurance for me at the present moment in time, but be it via Worldwide Nomads or via another reputable travel insurance provider, it’s important to cover your ass and have some kind of insurance in place.
 Admittedly, lots of people travel without insurance and get away with it, but it’s not a smart idea.
 Some medical bills can run to six figures.
 In fact, according to an article in the Daily Express, people who visit the USA, without insurance, and have a heart attack can end up being presented with a bill for £230,000 or more.
 A bill like that would land most people in debt for the rest of their life and it doesn’t get much better for people who become ill in less advanced countries.
 Visitors to Thailand often rent mopeds and the combination of short trouser and hot exhaust pipes can result in burned legs.
 The cost of having the wound treated in a Thai hospital can run up a bill of up to £45,000.
 However, the cost of treating a jellyfish sting in Australia is a more reasonable £12,000, so what’s up with that?

 Travel insurance is important.
 It covers you for the unexpected and offers protection against years of financial misery.
 Even for short trips, good travel insurance is an absolute must.
 If you think you cannot afford it, you’d be better off staying home because the truth of the matter is you can’t afford to be without it.